This top business school hosted its 24th Induction Programme, welcoming the leaders of tomorrow

-Globsyn Business School (GBS), with a rich legacy of over twenty-three years in revolutionising management education, recently conducted its 24th Induction Programme, welcoming more than 290 students of the 2025–27 batch into the Globsyn family.
+Globsyn Business School (GBS), with a rich legacy of over twenty-three years in revolutionising management education, recently conducted its 24th Induction Programme, welcoming 2025–27 batch into the Globsyn family.

 Ceremonial lighting of the lamp marked an auspicious beginning to the Induction Programme for students pursuing PGDM and PGDM – Business Analytics.
 Eminent personalities present at the programme included (from L to R): Mrs. Suchitra Guha, External HR Advisor – C-suite of Tata NYK, Singapore, Former Head – HR & IR, Tata Steel, and Academic Council Member, GBS; Prof. RC Bhattacharya, Vice Chairman, Globsyn Group; Prof. (Dr.) Damodar Acharya, Former Chairman, AICTE, Former Director – IIT Kharagpur, and Governing Council Member, GBS; Mr. Rahul Dasgupta, Director & Trustee, GBS; and Mrs. Ranjana Dasgupta, Trustee, Globsyn Knowledge Foundation.